mhassanameri/CondEncCCS24Artifact/README.md

 ```bash
 $ ./test/tests
 ```
-to execute a basic tests to vefify that the Conditional Encryption executed correctly.
+to execute a basic tests to vefify that Conditional Encryption works correctly.

 ## More Tests

-More specifically, for the aim of this Artifact Evaluation, we provide the instruction how to generate the results demonstrated in the paper.
-We provide bash scripts which generates the ".dat" files, which can be used to generate the plots in latex.
+More specifically, for the aim of this Artifact Evaluation, we provide instructions on reproducing the results demonstrated in the paper.
+We provide bash scripts that create `.dat` files, which can be used to generate the plots in latex.

 ### Generate Figure 1a and 1b
 After compiling the project, go to `build/test` and run `TestScript.sh`.
 For this script, we can modify the `input.txt` file to generate the desired output.
 The instruction on how to modify `input.txt` is commented in `TestScript.sh`.
 In the following, we will provide an examples on how to generate Figure 1a of the paper.